 If you’re a novice developer, the team also provides a tutorial on creating a dApp in under an hour.

-Blockstack has partnered with four independent companies (Product Hunt, Awario, TryMyUI, Internet Labs), which rate the apps using their distinct proprietary data.
-Your app’s ranking depends on which Blockstack features you’ve integrated, how you’ve improved since the previous month, and how many standard deviations you are away from the average score in your category, among many other aspects.
+Stacks has partnered with four independent companies (Product Hunt, Awario, TryMyUI, Internet Labs), which rate the apps using their distinct proprietary data.
+Your app’s ranking depends on which Stacks features you’ve integrated, how you’ve improved since the previous month, and how many standard deviations you are away from the average score in your category, among many other aspects.

 The Stacks Token (STX)

-The Stacks token is the native token of the Blockstack ecosystem.
+The Stacks token is the native token of the Stacks ecosystem.
 You spend STX to register digital assets, execute smart contracts, perform transactions, and anchor app chains, among other activities.

-Throughout 2018, the Blockstack team released several development libraries, launched a universal store for dApps, and created the Stacks wallet among several other accolades.
+Throughout 2018, the Stacks team released several development libraries, launched a universal store for dApps, and created the Stacks wallet among several other accolades.

-Already this year, Blockstack created a prototype for their VM and released a new consensus algorithm.
-On deck for the rest of 2019 and 2020:
+Already this year, Stacks created a prototype for their VM and released a new consensus algorithm.

 - Clarity smart contract SDK